tamulib-dc-labs/docs/_sources/applications/avalon/pdf-creation.rst.txt

 | VTT                                   | Use the Parent work and File id fields following format: "{Parent work}_{File id}_access.caption.vtt"     |
 +---------------------------------------+-----------------------------------------------------------------------------------------------------------+

-5. Use the function pdf-build.
+5. Use the function pdf-build.py.
 Change the :code:`collection_title` and the line below it to have the name of your collection and csv you just created.
 Make sure you have a folder for your pdfs to save and change the :code:`output_filename` and the vtt location.

-6. Run :code:`python pdf-build`.
+6. Run :code:`python pdf-build.py`.

 7. To upload to Avalon, look at the documentation titled "Importing media into Avalon via API Key".
 PDFs can only be imported through the API key, never through spreadsheets.